AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 <p>These are the steps required to handle your first PR.</p>

 ### How to Propose New Features and Changes for Appflowy
 <p>Congratulations on completing your first PR!
-We're sure this is the first of many contributions from you!
-As Appflowy is Open Source in nature, it also means that anyone and everyone is free to make recommendations and changes that can help improve Appflowy.
-If you have any ideas on how to go about doing the same, you can propose them via GitHub Issues.
-Let us see how:</p>
+Now let's explore how you can propose your ideas for improving AppFlowy with a GitHub Issues walkthrough:</p>

 <b>Step 1:</b> Go to [Appflowy's repository](https://github.com/orgs/AppFlowy-IO/repositories) section on GitHub.
 Here you can see all of Appflowy's Open-Source repositories that can be contributed to.
 For the purposes of this article, we shall be looking at the main [Appflowy](https://github.com/AppFlowy-IO/AppFlowy) repository.
 <b>Step 2:</b> Click on the <b>New Issue</b> section of the repository.
 The subsequent page should look something like this: